-If you’re in the mood for a gooey chocolate chip cookie that happens to be loaded with protein, you’ve come to the right place.
+If you’re in the mood for a gooey, giant chocolate chip cookie that happens to be loaded with protein, you’ve come to the right place.

 Protein cookies are historically pretty terrible.
 Nothing beats a freshly baked cookie, so you must lower your expectations when you buy a pre-packaged cookie anyway.
 But, even with those expectations lowered, I still find that protein cookies are so dry and tasteless.

 Let’s change that.
-Let’s bake up a perfectly soft, gooey, LARGE cookie…
+Let’s bake up a perfectly soft, gooey, GIANT chocolate chip cookie…

 I’d say over 6 ounces will suffice.

 Plus, this protein cookie has no eggs and no wheat, so it can safely be eaten raw (or underbaked).

 I went through 8 versions trying to get this giant chocolate chip cookie recipe just right.
 I played with the ratios, made substitutions, and adjusted the cook time/temperature.
 High-protein baking can be very stubborn if it’s not done correctly, so I want to share with you all of the trials and errors I went through.

 Ultimately, my goal was to create a giant chocolate chip cookie that was high in protein but still tastes delicious.
 Foods that are packed with protein often just taken on the artificial flavor of protein powder, so I wanted to make sure these tasted like the real deal.